jekymin8232/vitalguardai-com/README.md

 ## I do not work for South Korea.
 I work for people around the world.
 **I received no support from anyone and continued my AI research while working as a contract employee.
 My monthly salary is approximately $1,500.
 Considering that South Korea’s GDP per capita is around $36,000, a contract worker earning $1,500 per month is often left with barely $100 after basic living expenses.**

 **Even with only $100 remaining each month, I refused to give up on AI research.
+In truth, burnout had already become inevitable.Burnout leads to a devastating sense of helplessness, resentment toward life itself, and even deep disillusionment with South Korea.
+I am neither Jesus nor the Buddha.
+I cannot simply overcome this kind of suffering without struggle, because I am only human.**

-In truth, burnout had already become inevitable.
-Yet I still chose not to quit, because I believe that economic hardship can sometimes allow a person to genuinely understand and connect with the suffering of refugees and the poor.**
+**Yet I still chose not to quit, because I believe that economic hardship can sometimes allow a person to genuinely understand and connect with the suffering of refugees and the poor.**

 **A person earning $10 million a year cannot truly understand the hardships faced by the impoverished and displaced.**

+**Some people may ask me, “Can you abandon South Korea?”**

+**My answer is very simple.**

+**“Yes.
+I can leave South Korea behind.
+The reason is not for my own benefit, but because I want to use the abilities I have for work that can help people around the world.
+If talent is left to decay and go unused, then one must be willing to leave even their homeland behind.
+Only then can more lives be saved.”**